 Paella is a rice dish that originated in Valencia, Spain.
 Saffron, a spice derived from crocus flowers, is one of the main seasonings.
 In addition to making the rice yellow, it has a distinct flavor that’s a bit like honey.
 It’s very expensive, but it doesn’t take much of it to flavor a dish.
+And it’s so delicious in this recipe for vegan paella with olives and artichokes!

 A few things…